-The information provided is free, but we also sell tours in Paris at pretty reasonable prices.
 We offer an array of Paris tours which feature some of the city’s most famous landmarks including the Louvre and day trips to the Champagne Region or Normandy.
+Only have one day and want someone to arrange the details for you?
+That’s why we have our Paris in a Day Tour.

 Paris in a Day Itinerary

 France borders eight countries including Germany, Italy, Spain, Switzerland, Belgium, and England (by sea).
 You can take a short flight or train from any country in Europe to Paris within hours.
 The two major airports are Orly (in the South) and Charles de Gaulle (in the North).
 Paris has one of the most comprehensive transportation systems on the planet, which is why the French feel so confident walking everywhere.